atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 .
 30 .
-'“Oh! he has not forgot us “then — He is not quite So high as the “rest of his insolent family : but let “them go; it is no matter very pos fibly I may forget them hy and by, “in my turn : though I shall always “remember one piece of Service they ‘‘ have done me: had it not been for them, ' I do not believe I ever should ‘‘ have Seen this dear town.”
+'“Oh! he has not forgot us “then — He is not quite So high as the “rest of his insolent family : but let “them go; it is no matter very pos fibly I may forget them hy and by, “in my turn : though I shall always “remember one piece of Service they ‘‘ have done me: had it not been for them, ' I do not believe I ever should ‘‘ have Seen this dear town."
 Fanny made no reply, but Secretly wished that she had never left the farm, but to be married to lewson.
 /